Information

 • Recharge – International plugs for electrical equipment, – phone recharger – cords

-• Blankets - if you are staying in Swagman
+• Tent, Blankets, towel & linen - if you are staying in Swagman

 What not to bring

-• Weapons of any kind are not permitted onsite at Amaroo.
+• Weapons of any kind are not permitted onsite.

 • Do not bring illicit illegal drugs.
 You will be asked to leave.